Get up to 35% Off + Free Installation for New Closets

 1. Plan Your Closet Shelving Design

-Before diving into the installation process, spend time planning the layout and purpose of your closet shelves.
-A well-thought-out design ensures you’re making the most of your space.
+Before diving into installing closet shelves, spend time planning the layout and purpose of your storage.
+Whether you are building a new system from scratch or adding shelves to a closet that already exists, a well-thought-out design ensures you’re making the most of your space.

 Steps to Plan Your Design: